 Among all the available methods, the PLS regression has been used most widely for the analysis of NIR spectral data [18, 22].
 The biggest problem with PLS methods is that the spectrum property relationship is supposed to be linear.
 However, this premise cannot be applied to systems with strong intermolecular or intramolecular interactions.
-If one measures the amount of glucose in a fluid that contains other substituents, the Beer-Lambert law cannot be applied because of interactions between components, an incorrect distribution of fluid components, and a baseline shift.
+If one measures the amount of glucose in a fluid that contains other substituents, the Beer Lambert law cannot be applied because of interactions between components, an incorrect distribution of fluid components, and a baseline shift.
 All of these lead to a nonlinear system.
 This makes non-linear calibration methods necessary for building robust calibration models since these methods have the potential to model heavy intrinsic non-linearities that can be found in natural multicomponent systems.

-Machine learning has also been applied to non-invasive glucose measurements in various ways.
-This technology provides a way to improve the performance of a glucose monitoring system, and is used in optical, chemical, electrical, and microsensor techniques.
-The researchers have combined machine learning to investigate glucose levels in patients' blood [23, 24].
-Machine learning methods have not only been applied in the tracking of glucose, but also in predicting hypoglycemia [25, 26, 27].
+Machine learning has also been applied to Non-Invasive Glucose Measurements (NIGM) in various ways.
+This technology provides a way to improve the performance of a glucose monitoring system, and is used in optical, chemical, electrical, and micro sensor techniques.
+The researchers have combined machine learning to investigate glucose level in patient blood [13,16].
+Machine learning methods have not only been applied in the tracking of glucose, but also in predicting hypoglycemia [15, 16, 17].

-Here, in order to apply the ANN and train it, the MAT-LAB NFTOOL (The MathWorks, Inc.) program was used.
+Here, in order to apply the artificial neural network (ANN) and train it, the MATLAB NFTOOL program was used.